 - Salsa.
 An instant, zero-work way to perk up our vegetarian taco filling.

 - Tortillas.
 We love to pile all the delicious taco ingredients into a flour or corn tortillas.
+If you prefer, you can certainly use hard shells instead.

 - Cheese.
 Feta, queso fresco, or cheddar cheese are all tasty options for these tacos.

-- Mash it all together.
+- Mash.
 Warm the tortillas.

-- Assemble the tacos and DIG IN!
+- Assemble the Tacos.
+DIG IN!

 - To Store.
 Refrigerate taco filling in an airtight storage container for up to 4 days.
 Store leftover tortillas according to package directions.